Samuel Bernard Obituary - Penhook, VA | Legacy Pro

 October 3, 2020

-.
-Funeral services will be conducted at Flora Funeral Chapel, 2 p.m. on Friday, October 9, 2020, with Ted Clifton, Minister officiating.
+Funeral services will be conducted at Flora Funeral Chapel at 2 p.m. on Friday, October 9, 2020, with Ted Clifton, Minister officiating.
 Interment will follow in Forrest Hill Christian Church Cemetery.
 His family will receive friends one hour prior to the service at Flora Funeral Service and Cremation Center, Rocky Mount.

 To plant trees in memory, please visit our Sympathy Store